Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/networking_cs.md

 ### What is the Internet

 The _internet_ is a network of networks, an interconnected set of nodes which form a mesh and are able to communicate with each other.
-We can build a connection with pretty much any other computer on a network, without hacing a dedicated connection to the device.
+We can build a connection with pretty much any other computer on a network, without having a dedicated connection to the device.
 We do this through the use of packets which gets assigned an IP address.

 <br>